awiley33/pets_and_customers/README.md

 # Pets and Customers
 The purpose of this repo is to practice my plain old Ruby.
-The code contained here satisfies the iterations below,
+The code contained here satisfies the iterations below, which come from [this repo](https://github.com/turingschool-examples/mod-1-be-exercises/tree/main/practice_independent_challenges/week3/pets_and_customers), an exercise by Turing School of Software and Design.

 ## Iteration 1